osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 -   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`

+!!! note
+    If you are using OSG 3.3, osg-configure should be at least version 1.10.2.
+If you are using OSG 3.4, osg-configure should be at least version 2.2.2.

 Validating the LCMAPS VOMS plugin VO mappings